Berthold Carl Seemann

-Berthold Carl Seemann (25 February 1825, in Hanover, Germany – 10 October 1871, in Nicaragua, Central America), was a German botanist.
+Berthold Carl Seemann (25 February 1825, in Kingdom of Hanover – 10 October 1871, in Nicaragua) was a German botanist.
 He travelled widely and collected and described plants from the Pacific and South America.
+Along with his brother, he founded the German botanical periodical Bonplandia in 1853 and edited it for a decade before it became the Journal of Botany.
+The genus Seemannaralia is named after him.

+Life and work

-In 1844 he travelled to the United Kingdom to study botany at the Royal Botanic Gardens, Kew.
+Seemann was born in Hanover and was educated at the Lycaeum in Hanover where Georg Friedrich Grotefend was once a headmaster.
+Grotefend's son was a teacher who introduced botany to Seemann.
+In 1844 Seemann travelled to the United Kingdom to study gardening and botany at the Royal Botanic Gardens, Kew, under John Smith.
 On the recommendation of Sir WJ Hooker, he was appointed naturalist on the voyage of exploration of the American west coast and Pacific by Henry Kellett on HMS Herald, 1847–1851, along with the naturalists Thomas Edmondston, and John Goodridge.
 The expedition returned via Hawaii, Hong Kong and the East Indies, calling at the Cape in March 1851.
 Here he met up with his old acquaintance Zeyher, and with Baur and Juritz they climbed Table Mountain on 13 March 1851, Ecklon being unwell and unable to accompany them.
 On 16 March Zeyher introduced him to Bowie at Wynberg.
 He left the Cape on 27 March and was back in England on 6 June 1851.
 The botanical results of the voyage were published as Botany of the Voyage of HMS Herald and he was awarded a Ph.D. by the University of Göttingen in 1853.